Fairbanks Banjos

 Electric, No.0 Electric, No.3 Electric, No.5 Electric

-Special Electric, No.1 Special Electric, No.3 Special Electric
+Special Electric, No.1 Special Electric, No.3 Special

 No.5 Special Electric, Special Imperial Electric